rstudio/rviews-community/README.md

 * Did you clean up some messy code, use R to answer a burning question you had, or explore a cool function?
 Write a blog post on it!
 * Did you write a research paper?
 Write a short-form blog post showcasing your analysis and results!
-* Did you create or find a package that you want others to know about?
-Write a [vignette](https://r-pkgs.org/vignettes.html) showcasing what the package helps solve!
+* Do you want to elaborate on a favorite R package?
 * Are you writing a book on R?
-Share a short version of what your book dives into!
+Share a short version of what your book dives into.

+## FAQs

+* Can I cross-post my blog post?

+Yes, you can cross-post your blog post as long as it is published at the same time as the one on R Views.

+* Do you edit posts from the past?

+Once published, we do not edit posts from the past except for typos or broken links.

-### Code of Conduct
+## Code of Conduct

 Please note that the rviews-community project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

-### License
+## License

 Except where otherwise noted, content on R Views Community and the R Views blog is licensed under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/).